The Systems

 Fritjof Capra

 Fritjof Capra (born February 1, 1939) is an Austrian-born American author, physicist, systems theorist and deep ecologist.
 In 1995, he became a founding director of the Center for Ecoliteracy in Berkeley, California.
-He is on the faculty of Schumacher College.
+He was on the faculty of Schumacher College which was disestablished in 2024.
 Capra is the author of several books, including The Tao of Physics (1975), The Turning Point (1982), Uncommon Wisdom (1988), The Web of Life (1996), and The Hidden Connections (2002), and co-author of The Systems View of Life (2014).

 Definition from Wikipedia – Fritjof Capra